muzamilkm/ratemyustaad/REVIEW_SYSTEM_README.md

    - View top-rated teachers and recent reviews
    - Tap on the search bar to search for teachers
    - Tap on the floating action button to add a new review
+   - Tap on the profile icon in the app bar to access your profile

 3. **Search for Teachers**:
    - Enter a teacher name or department